Summary

 Characteristics:

-Small molecule, acting as inhibitor of HIV RT enzyme and blocking viral replication cycle;
+Small molecule, acting as inhibitor of HIV reverse transcriptase (RNA-dependent DNA polymerase, RT) enzyme and blocking viral replication cycle;

 Converted to active drug AZT-triphosphate by cell enzymes;

-Inhibits viral RT by competing with natural substrate deoxythymidine triphosphate and by incorporation into nascent viral DNA, effectively blocking chain elongation;
+Inhibits HIV RT enzyme by competing with natural substrate deoxythymidine triphosphate and by incorporation into nascent viral DNA, effectively blocking chain elongation;

-Most affected cell enzymes are DNA polymerase α and mitochondrial DNA polymerase γ
+The cpnd can also inhibit cellular enzymes to a certain extent, with most affected cell enzymes being DNA polymerase α and mitochondrial DNA polymerase γ

 Ref.: Mitsuya H et al., Proc Natl Acad Sci U S A. 1985 Oct;82(20):7096-100 (www.ncbi.nlm.nih.gov/pubmed/2413459); Furman PA et al., Proc Natl Acad Sci U S A. 1986 Nov;83(21):8333-7 (www.ncbi.nlm.nih.gov/pubmed/2430286); Nakashima H et al., Antimicrob Agents Chemother.
 1986 Dec;30(6):933-7 (www.ncbi.nlm.nih.gov/pubmed/2434024); DeHovitz JA.
 N Y State J Med.
 1987 Jan;87(1):7-8 (www.ncbi.nlm.nih.gov/pubmed/3470654)